CSchoel/arbitrary-but-fixed/_drafts/social-media-icons-minima.md

 ---
 layout: post
-title:  "Spurious extra space after social media icons in Minima theme"
+title:  "Spurious extra space after social media icons in Jekyll's Minima theme"
 description: >
-    The current version of the minima theme for jekyll has some additional space between the social media icons and the account name that is not specified in the stylesheet.
+    The current version of the Minima theme for Jekyll has some additional space between the social media icons and the account name that is not specified in the stylesheet.
 The reason for this is simple, but not obvious.
 date:   2017-08-20 21:16:00 +0200
 categories:
     - web design
 ---

-When I created this blog, I wanted to add some small changes to the default theme called Minima.
+When I created this blog, I wanted to add some small changes to the default Jekyll theme called Minima.
 One of these changes was that I added an additional social media link for my ResearchGate account.
 I created a small image for the logo and added it to the template with the same markup as the other icons.